seanwarren/galene-documentation/Readme.md

-To build and edit locally:
+To build and edit locally on a mac:

+brew install python
-pip install sphinx-rtd-theme sphinx-autobuild make livehtml
+pip install sphinx sphinx-rtd-theme sphinx-autobuild

+make livehtml

+To build the PDF version:

+brew cask install mactex
+make latexpdf